How To Start a Student Club – Tips and Tricks From MBS Alumnus Sergio Ortiz on the Example of the MBS Culture Club

-Being part of a student initiative is a great way to meet new people from different semesters while doing or discussing something you have interest in.
+Being part of a MBS student club is a great way to meet new people from different semesters while doing or discussing something you have interest in.
 If you are not enthusiastic about any of the current initiatives and have a good idea for a club, which could contribute to MBS students’ learning and development, you might also consider creating your own student initiative.
 The process is very simple!
 You have to come up with an idea, find some comrades-in-arms, as well as a support from academic or staff side, contact Ms. Stangl, tell her your idea, hand her a document with the specifics and fill a registration form.
 In order to guide you through your process of creating and managing your own student initiative, I will tell you my experience with the MBS Culture Club and give you some useful tips for your club.

-The idea of the Culture Club started when my classmate Lien and I wanted to have greater interaction at the Business and Culture classes with Professor Harald Müllich.
+he idea of the Culture Club started when my classmate Lien and I wanted to have greater interaction at the Business and Culture classes with Professor Harald Müllich.
 Classes were very insightful, but there were many interesting ideas, which could be subject to discussion that were not debated, since we needed to keep up with the (extensive) program.
 Therefore, we thought of creating a space, in which students could debate and give their opinion on topics similar to those taught in class and come up with new ideas of discussion.

 Since we were not very sure about how to create such an initiative, we started by approaching Professor Müllich, telling him our idea, and asking him to accompany us throughout the process.
 Having him in the club was a great way to let interested students know that the club would follow a similar line to that of the Business and Culture class.
 He was also very helpful when proposing new topics, and breaking the ice by introducing each topic of discussion.
 Therefore, I would advise students who want to create a club, to invite a professor, or a person who is knowledgeable on the matter to join you.
 Most MBS professors will surely be glad to cooperate.